HOME Artist Film is a unique project for the production, distribution, exhibition, training and development of artist film.

 - The Scar (Noor Afshan Mirza and Brad Butler, 2018)

 - 182cm Queenie (La JohnJoseph, 2017)

 - House on the Borderland (Clara Casian, 2017)

 - It’s What’s Inside that Counts (Rachel Maclean, 2016)

 - YOU ARE A POWERHOUSE!
 (Chris Paul Daniels, 2015)

 - The Bottom of the World (James Richards, 2015)

 - Two specially curated compilations have been made for Film Hub NWC and available to book now – Transactions of Desire and The Tin Screen: no.w.here’s 10th birthday party.
 Please see the Hub website for more information

-- HOME Artistic Director: Film, Jason Wood, has co-directed a new short film with Simon Barker, Always (crashing), cycling through Ballardian motifs from isolation to disintegration.
+- HOME’s Creative Director Jason Wood, co-directed a short film with Simon Barker, Always (crashing), cycling through Ballardian motifs from isolation to disintegration.